ElusiveMonni/monni_docs/docs/control-panel/index.md

 slug: control-panel/index
 ---
 # Control Panel
+*This page is based on the old version of the site, which can be found at https://old.monni.fyi/*

 The Control Panel allows you to manage all of your servers via its **tools**, such as [**Mass actions**](/guides/mass-actions).